 - You want to reduce the downtime for mission-critical restores.

-- Optimized WAN bandwidth consumption: With Phoenix CloudCache, you do not have to worry about the availability of WAN bandwidth at your organization for the scheduled server backups.
-Administrators can schedule synchronization operations from Phoenix CloudCache to Druva Cloud during off-peak hours, thus ensuring an optimized utilization of WAN bandwidth.
+- Optimized WAN bandwidth consumption: With CloudCache, you do not have to worry about the availability of WAN bandwidth at your organization for the scheduled server backups.
+Administrators can schedule synchronization operations from CloudCache to Druva Cloud during off-peak hours, thus ensuring an optimized utilization of WAN bandwidth.

-- Faster restores: Data residing on Phoenix CloudCache can be restored during the predefined retention period.
+- Faster restores: Data residing on CloudCache can be restored during the predefined retention period.
 It also reduces the demand for WAN bandwidth.